[ Webinar ] 🏭🚀 Groupe SEB accelerates its 4.0 strategy with Mercateam 🫕🍳 [ Thursday, September 28, 2023 from 11 a.m. to 12 p.m. ]

 What is job classification?

-Job classification is a key tool for human resources management in companies.
-It allows the description and categorization of the different types of jobs existing in a company, according to their level of responsibility, their level of expertise and their level of qualification.
+Job classification is a key tool in human resources management.
+It is used to describe and categorize the different types of jobs existing in a company, according to their level of responsibility, level of expertise and level of qualification.

-The UIMM (Union des Industries et des Métiers de la Métallurgie) is proposing a new job classification that will radically change the approach to employee management by enabling companies to better target their needs in terms of skills and qualifications.
+The UIMM (Union des Industries et des Métiers de la Métallurgie) is proposing a new job classification which will radically change the approach to employee management, enabling companies to better target their needs in terms of skills and qualifications.

 Why change the system?

-"Itused to be: there were about 60 conventions and when the 60 changed one line, it changed the whole convention outright."
+"Before: there were about sixty conventions, and when the 60 changed a line, it changed the whole convention.."

 Fabrice BraultIndustrial Development Director / Industry of the Future Coordinator at UIMM

-The new job classification proposed by UIMM aims to replace a system that has become obsolete, lost its meaning, and has become difficult to understand for both companies and employees..
+The new classification proposed by UIMM aims to replace an obsolete systemwhich has lost its meaning and become difficult to understand for companies and employees alike.

-The current system is based on old and interpretative texts, as well as on streams and definitions whose content no longer reflects the current modes of work organization.
-It has become an instrument for measuring job content that generally no longer fulfils its primary function, that of objectively ranking jobs in relation to each other.
+The current system is based on old and interpretative texts, as well as on categories and definitions whose content no longer reflects the way work is organized today.
+It has become an instrument for measuring job content, which generally no longer fulfils its primary function of objectively ranking jobs in relation to one another.

-In addition, the current system has become difficult to understand due to the complexity of the 4 current classification systems, the elimination of cut-off points and automatic progressions, and the desire to build a classification on a single scale based on actual work content.
+What's more, the current system has become difficult to understand, due to the complexity of the 4 current classification systems (UIMM), the elimination of entry thresholds and automatic progressions, and the desire to build a classification on a single scale based on actual job content.

-Also, the current system is sometimes misused, particularly to counteract the sometimes erroneous use of classification for individual recognition of employees not always based on objective criteria.
-It is therefore necessary to clarify what is job-related and what is individual-related.
-The classification of jobs must therefore clearly relate to the job and its content.
+As a result, the current system is sometimes misused, in particular to counter misuse of classification for individual recognition of employees not always based on objective criteria.
+It is therefore necessary to clarify what is job-related and what is individual.
+Job classification must therefore clearly focus on the job and its content.

-The new job classification proposed by the UIMM will make it possible to correct these situations by restoring more equity and legal certainty, and by allowing companies to better target their needs in terms of skills and qualifications, as well as a fair reference base for conventional minimum wages.
+The new job classification proposed by the UIMM will rectify these situations by restoring greater fairness and legal certainty, and enabling companies to better target their needs in terms of skills and qualificationsand a fair reference base for collective bargaining minimum wages.

 The advantages of this new system

-The recently introduced job classification system has a number of advantages for both companies and employees.
-Firstly, it offers greater visibility of professional development opportunities for employees, making the company more attractive to talent.
-In addition, the simplified methodology, which includes clear tools and steps, greatly facilitates the overall classification process.
+The recently introduced job classification system offers a number of advantages for both companies and employees.
+Firstly, it offers better visibility of professional development opportunities for employeesmaking the company more attractive to talent.
+What's more, the simplified methodology, which includes clear tools and steps, greatly facilitates the overall classification process.

 The methods and tools associated with this new job classification